VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 The main difference between the two cubes is that **Cube 1** moves without interacting with the environment.
 We directly modify the entity's `Transform.Position` to move it, resulting in simple, non-physical movement.
 In contrast, **Cube 2** responds to physics, collisions, and forces.
 Instead of manually changing its position, we control its movement through the `RigidbodyComponent`, which handles all the physics-based interactions, including gravity, impulses, and collisions with other objects in the scene.
 This makes Cube 2's movement more realistic and reactive to its surroundings.

-{% include _alert.html type:'success' title: "You learnt how to move a cube using physics-based movement, allowing it to interact with the environment.
-The cube responds to forces, gravity, and collisions, creating a more dynamic and realistic scene." %}
+{% include _alert.html type:'success' title: "You’ve learned how to move a cube using physics-based movement, allowing it to interact with the environment.
+The cube responds to forces, gravity, and collisions, creating a more dynamic and realistic scene.
+You now understand the key differences between non-physical and physics-based movement, giving you greater control over how objects interact in your game world." %}

 ## Step 14: Add Keyboard Interaction - Move the Cube! ⌨️